Blog

 What is SharePoint?

 Microsoft SharePoint is a comprehensive platform for team collaboration and information management.
-It enables the creation of intranets, document libraries, process automation, and integration with other Microsoft 365 tools.
+It enables the creation of intranets and document libraries, process automation, and integration with other Microsoft 365 tools.
 Its key advantage is the ability to build an advanced data storage structure with version control, permissions, and metadata.

-• Document centralization: Ability to create document libraries with a logical folder and metadata structure.
+• Document centralization: The ability to create document libraries with a logical folder structure and metadata.

-• Versioning: Automatically save previous versions of the document.
+• Versioning: Automatically saving previous versions of a document.

-• Access management: Granular control of permissions at the file, folder, or library level.
+• Access management: Granular permission control at the file, folder, or library level.

-• Integration with Power Automate and Power Apps: Enables the creation of automated workflows and document management applications.
+• Integration with Power Automate and Power Apps: Enables the creation of automated workflows and applications for document management.

-• Teamwork capability: Multiple people can edit the same document simultaneously.
+• Collaboration: Multiple people can edit the same document at the same time.

-• Advanced search functions: Thanks to the use of metadata and indexing.
+• Advanced search features: Thanks to the use of metadata and indexing.

 SharePoint and backup

-Although SharePoint offers versioning and file restoration as part of Microsoft 365 retention, it is not a full-fledged backup system.
-Companies that need longer data storage or protection against ransomware loss often use external SharePoint backup solutions such as Veeam, AvePoint, or Barracuda.
+Although SharePoint offers versioning and the ability to restore files as part of Microsoft 365 retention, it is not a full-fledged backup system.
+Companies that require longer-term data retention or protection against ransomware-induced data loss often use third-party SharePoint backup solutions such as Veeam, AvePoint, or Barracuda.

 What is OneDrive?

-OneDrive for Business is personal cloud storage for every Microsoft 365 user.
-It's perfect for storing private work files that don't need to be shared with your team.
+OneDrive for Business is a personal cloud storage space for every Microsoft 365 user.
+It’s perfect for storing personal work files that don’t need to be shared with your team.

 • Simple structure: Each user has their own space.

-• Offline synchronization: Files can also be accessed without an internet connection.
+• Offline synchronization: Files can be accessed even without an internet connection.

-• Quick access and ease of use: Intuitive operation, also on mobile devices.
+• Quick access and ease of use: Intuitive operation, even on mobile devices.

-• Document versioning: Ability to revert to a previous version of a file.
+• Document versioning: The ability to revert to a previous version of a file.

-• Easy file sharing: Ability to send a link to a document with access settings.
+• Easy file sharing: You can send a link to a document with access settings.

 OneDrive and backup

-OneDrive, like SharePoint, provides versioning and the ability to recover files at a specific point in time.
+Like SharePoint, OneDrive offers versioning and the ability to restore files to a specific point in time.
 However, it does not replace a dedicated backup solution.
-For complete protection of company data, it is worth implementing external solutions that perform regular OneDrive backups, enabling data recovery even after permanent deletion or in the event of a ransomware attack.
+To ensure comprehensive protection of company data, it is advisable to implement third-party solutions that perform regular backups of OneDrive, enabling data recovery even after permanent deletion or in the event of a ransomware attack.

 FunctionSharePointOneDrive for Business

-ObjectiveTeamwork, storage of company documentationStoring personal work files
+PurposeTeam collaboration, storage of company documentsStoring personal work files

-Data structureDocument libraries with metadata and foldersSimple user space
+Data structureDocument libraries with metadata and foldersA simple user interface

 VersioningYesYes